Enduriel/BB-Modding-Doc-MD/Modern Hooks/Improvements Over Adam's Hooks.md

 - You can split up your mod requirements across multiple queued functions and they all apply.
 - It is impossible to queue one part of your mod before a mod and a different part after.

-In Modern Hooks, [[Requirements and Incompatibilities]] are handled separately from mod queueing, which makes a lot more logical sense.
+In Modern Hooks, [[Mod Object#Requirement and Incompatibilities|Requirements and Incompatibilities]] are handled separately from mod queuing, which makes a lot more logical sense.
 Additionally it's also possible to add the name (not just the ID) of the mod you depend on so that users get a more user-friendly error message.

-### Queueing
+### Queuing
 #### Function focused Queuing algorithm
-Modern Hooks uses a new queueing algorithm which allows it to handle situations like queuing two separate parts of your mod at different positions relative to another mod.
+Modern Hooks uses a new queuing algorithm which allows it to handle situations like queuing two separate parts of your mod at different positions relative to another mod.
 For example, you could queue one part of your mod before MSU, and another after.
 This isn't possible with Adam's Hooks.
 #### Queue Buckets
 [[Queuing#Buckets|Buckets]] are a new concept allowing specialized mods to queue certain functions earlier or later than all other mods.
 This is mostly useful for Modern Hooks itself, modding libraries like MSU, and larger mods like Legends or Reforged.
-MSU for example had its own [endqueue system](https://github.com/MSUTeam/MSU/blob/49177ceb4ce3dca8ece18f48d39e66c3c383896b/scripts/!mods_preload/msu.nut) to try and force certain hooks to run after the normal queueing system.
+MSU for example had its own [endqueue system](https://github.com/MSUTeam/MSU/blob/49177ceb4ce3dca8ece18f48d39e66c3c383896b/scripts/!mods_preload/msu.nut) to try and force certain hooks to run after the normal queuing system.
 #### AfterHooks
 The [[Queuing#AfterHooks|AfterHooks QueueBucket]] allows you to queue code to run after all hooks have completed, this is important as you should not be instantiating squirrel or native objects before all hooks and normal functions have run, as if you do they will fail.
 This bucket allows you to easily do that.
+#### FirstWorldInit
+TODO

 ## Migration Example
 A small modern mod_hooks mod might look something like